 What is an API?

 API (Application Programming Interface) is like a bridge between two or more servers/software.
-It helps them interact with each other on demand.
+There are different types of APIs, that help the two software/servers to interact with each other on demand.
 Using APIs servers can make seamless connections with each other.

 There are various applications of an API.